Fagus crenata: Distribution and habitat

 temperate broadleaf and mixed forests zone.

 In north-east Honshu, F. crenata grows in large stands from sea level up to 1400 meters but in the south-west of its range it is restricted to mountainous areas and occurs in small, isolated populations.
 It grows in well-drained, loamy or sandy soils.
-F. japonica is mainly located on the Pacific side of Japan and is at lower elevations than F. crenata; though occassionally the two species are found together.
-F. crenata grows in hardiness zones 4-7.
+F. japonica is mainly located on the Pacific side of Japan and is at lower elevations than F. crenata; though occasionally the two species are found together.
+F. crenata grows in hardiness zones 4–7.